bissli/jobsync/README.md

 from jobsync import Job, Task, config

 # Each worker runs this code
-with Job('worker-01', 'production', config) as job:
+with Job('worker-01', config) as job:
     for item_id in get_pending_items():
         task = Task(item_id)